sterling-digital/grayside/AmiBroker/notes.md

 # Notes

 ## Real-Time Data Issue
-One of the main challenges right now is getting real-time data fed into AmiBorker.
+One of the main challenges right now is getting real-time data fed into AmiBroker.
 Most are 15-min delayed.

 ### AmiBroker Reference Docs:
 1. [How to work with Real-Time data plugins](https://www.amibroker.com/guide/h_rtsource.html)